How To Find Perimeter Of The Triangle

 Verify Your Results

 After calculating the perimeter, always verify your results to ensure accuracy.
 Use estimation techniques to check if your answer is reasonable.
-For example, if the sides of a triangle are approximately 5, 7, and 8 units, the perimeter should be around 20 units.
+As an example, if the sides of a triangle are approximately 5, 7, and 8 units, the perimeter should be around 20 units.
 If your calculation yields a significantly different result, double-check your work.

 • Real-World Example: Before cutting materials for a project, take a moment to review your calculations.
 A simple mistake can lead to wasted materials and additional costs.
 Verification is a crucial step in the process.